 If, however, at a future measurement date the FNP is projected to be depleted, the SEIR is determined as the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by discounting all projected benefit payments through the date of depletion by the long term expected rate of return, and the present value determined by discounting those benefits after the date of depletion by a 20-year tax-exempt municipal bond (rating AA/Aa or higher) rate.
-The rate used, if necessary, for this purpose is the General Obligation 20-year Municipal Bond Index published monthly by the Board of Governors of the
+The rate used, if necessary, for this purpose is the Municipal Bond

-Federal Reserve System.
+Index published by the Bond Buyer.
 We have determined that a discount rate of 8.00 percent meets the requirements of GASB 67.